 What do you do when an employee isn’t meeting performance expectations?
-Do your managers try to work through the situation gradually, perhaps leaving the worker surprised later if they’re fired due to poor performance?
+Do your managers try to work through the situation themselves without providing feedback, perhaps leaving the employee surprised later when you fire them due to poor performance?
 Do your leaders tend to avoid the potential conflict and redirect employees to alternative tasks?

 These are common options as organizations deal with workers who regularly underachieve.
 The problem is, they open you up to negative outcomes.

 What if an employee is surprised by their termination and feels like they were treated unfairly?
 They could end up suing the company for discrimination.
 What if you end up paying employees for significant responsibilities but find yourself diverting their efforts to less valuable work because they aren’t keeping up with operational demands?